Hawai’i

 Click on the Sign up tab to register your interest.

-The remoteness of the archipelago limits the number of organisms that have naturally arrived here and thereafter persisted.
+The remoteness of the Hawaiian archipelago limits the number of organisms that have naturally arrived here and thereafter persisted.
 The resilient species that have travelled great distances to the islands have evolved into a variety of forms leading to a wealth of novel biodiversity unknown anywhere else on the planet (endemism).
 Yet, such unique fauna and flora can and has led to high rates of species extinction in our current time.